Finder Not Responding After Updating to Sonoma [5 Methods]

 click download to confirm

 Step 3.
-Do not open the downloaded file.
-If it begins automatically, click "File" and "Quit".
-The Ventura installer will now show in your Applications folders.
+Do not open the downloaded file, but if it opens automatically, go to "File" and "Quit".
+The Ventura installer will then appear in your Applications folder.

 Step 4.
 Connect a USB stick and call it 'Ventura installer'.